-5 Best Glass Jars for Food Storage in a Home Kitchen
+5 Best Glass Jars for Food Storage (Tested in a Home Kitchen)

-Five of the Best Glass Jars for Food Storage Needs: My Personal Favorites
+The Five Glass Jars I Use Most for Food Storage

-My go-to for vacuum-sealing chopped lettuce.
+My workhorse jar for vacuum-sealing chopped lettuce and everyday food storage.
 Easy to fill, easy to clean, and widely available.

 Straight-sided and great for storing or sipping iced coffee.
 No ice-catching lip—use with a straw.